kayceesrk/ocamlrun-wasm/README.md

 ### 1. Browser

-To test this you'll need a browser with WebAssembly enabled such as [Chrome Canary](https://www.google.com/chrome/browser/canary.html).
+To test this you'll need a browser with WebAssembly enabled such as [Chrome Canary](https://www.google.com/chrome/browser/canary.html) or Firefox 52.0+.

 ### 2. Emsdk